apache/nifi-minifi-cpp/extensions/python/PYTHON.md

     return len(self.content)
 ```

+## Installation

+On Linux, you need the "libminifi-python-lib-loader-extension.so", "libminifi-python-script-extension.so" and
+"libminifi-script-extension.so" libraries to be present in the extensions directory, and "minifi_native.so"
+must be a symbolic link to "libminifi-python-script-extension.so".

+On Windows, when installing MiNiFi using the MSI installer, make sure to enable both "minifi-python-script-extension"
+and "minifi-script-extension" during the installation process.

 ## Configuration

 To enable python Processor capabilities, the following options need to be provided in minifi.properties.
 The directory specified